Last-Click Attribution: Why You’re Leaving Money on the Table

 And while you may be able to see if someone followed a paid ad to get to your site or clicked on a link on Google’s SERP page, you won’t necessarily know how that user first found you.

 Knowing the keywords, video or social media post or ad that led them to that link is essential to help you improve your marketing campaigns.
-It can help you to better understand what’s converting so you can invest in the channels that are driving revenue into your business.
+It can help you better understand what’s converting so you can invest in the channels driving revenue into your business.

 To summarise, the pitfalls of last-click attribution include:

 - LCA doesn’t show the ‘bigger picture’ of a user’s journey.
 It just grants credit to the last source used to get to the website or app.